L.A. Witch

 L.A.
 Witch is an American garage-rock trio formed in Los Angeles, California in 2011.
 Founded by L.A. natives Sade Sanchez (vocals, guitar) and Irita Pai (bass), the band's sound has been described as a "mix of forlorn psych folk, lethargic lo-fi blues and boozy garage rock drones steeped in moody, drugged-out surf reverb."
 The group's influences include Black Sabbath, The Brian Jonestown Massacre, and seminal L.A. punk rock bands X and the Gun Club.

 History

 Formation

 Sanchez formed the all female group when her then-boyfriend forbade her from playing with male musicians.
 Asked to come up with a name, the band chose its current name after discovering its first choice, Witch, was taken.
 Drummer Ellie English replaced original drummer Crystal Nava after the latter left for New York City and didn't return.

 Influences

-The band cites Gun Club as one of its early influences, with Sanchez noting that "When our band first met, that was one of the connections we made.
+The band cites The Gun Club as one of its early influences, with Sanchez noting that "When our band first met, that was one of the connections we made.
 There’s something about their vibe — it’s blues-y, twang-y, kind of country, but also poetic and goth-y — that inspired me."